0xStation/solidity-exercise/README.md

 **Rules**

+1. Candidates are allowed (and encouraged) to reference external internet resources for completing the exercise
+2. Where relevant, candidates must make inline comments in reference to resources used in their implementation
-1. Candidates are **not** allowed to publicize or discuss the contents of the exercise with anyone
+3. Candidates are **not** allowed to publicize or discuss their submission with anyone
    - applies during the exercise when creating their solution
    - also applies after the exercise is submitted to preserve the integrity of the exercise being unknown to future applicants

-2. Candidates are allowed (and encouraged) to reference external internet resources for completing the exercise
-3. Where relevant, candidates must make inline comments in reference to resources used in their implementation

 **Notes**